jingweizhanghuai/Morn_doc/docs/Map.rst

    a idx=1

 Note: **mixing types of key is not recommended in practice**.
-In the following example, an error will occur:
+In the following example, an error may occur:

 .. code:: c